jlparkI/mix_T/README.md

 # studenttmixture

+NOTE: As of version 0.0.2.2, this package uses scikit-learn's KMeans clustering to initialize component locations.
+This adds an additional dependency (in addition to numpy and scipy) but gives faster convergence, since KMeans provides a good way to choose initial cluster centers that are refined by the mixture model.

 Mixtures of multivariate Student's t distributions are widely used for clustering data that may contain outliers, but scipy and scikit-learn do not at present offer classes for fitting Student's t mixture models.
 This package provides classes